 Simple fix for cross-continent meetings

-The Time and Date website provides an excellent resource to bookmark – a tool that allows you to set geographical locations for meeting attendees.
+The Time and Date and The Time Now websites provide excellent resources to bookmark – tools that allow you to set geographical locations for meeting attendees.
 Hey presto, you can find out all the suitable times to arrange.

 Do you need to hold a meeting?